Frequently Asked Questions

 1) Cost of material.
 Worsted wool tartan material is very expensive.
 However, if you have ever gone shopping for upholstery fabric, you will notice there are many expensive fabrics out there.
 It is, and always will be, a niche market.
 Tartan mills must stock hundred of different patterns and often receive orders for only small lengths at a time.

 2) Labour cost.
 Quality kilts are hand-made.
-Always have and probably always will be.
+Always have been and probably always will be.
 This takes a considerable amount of time.
 (Typically 25 hours or more.)
 True, one can purchase machine-stitched kilts, but the stitches will usually be visible and thus it will not look the same.
 This does not mean some machine-stitched kilts are of poor quality or do not look good, they just look different and to many people not what a kilt should look like.
 As well, there are many "budget" kilts available for under $100 but these are often of very poor quality and produced in Asia under questionable working conditions at best.
 Beware the label, 'Designed in Scotland'.
 To read more on that click here.

 How long will it take for my kilt (or other items) to arrive?